MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 Delete navigation property windowsHelloForBusinessMethods for users

 ### [Remove-MgUserAuthenticationWindowHelloForBusinessMethodDevice](Remove-MgUserAuthenticationWindowHelloForBusinessMethodDevice.md)
-Delete navigation property device for users
+The registered device on which this Windows Hello for Business key resides.

 ### [Remove-MgUserInformationProtection](Remove-MgUserInformationProtection.md)
 Delete navigation property informationProtection for users

 ### [Set-MgPolicyRoleManagementPolicyAssignmentPolicyByRef](Set-MgPolicyRoleManagementPolicyAssignmentPolicyByRef.md)
-Update the ref of navigation property policy in policies
+The policy for the assignment.

 ### [Set-MgTrustFrameworkPolicyContent](Set-MgTrustFrameworkPolicyContent.md)
 Update media content for the navigation property policies in trustFramework